 Development, smartening and modernising of sustainable energy infrastructure shall target the transmission and distribution level.
-It shall also include supporting Projects of Common Interest (PCIs), as established in the Trans-European Network Regulation, modernizing energy grids to facilitate a greater uptake of renewables, as well as projects relating to the storage of electricity.
+It shall also include supporting Projects of Common Interest (PCIs), as established in the Trans-European Network Regulation, digitalising and modernizing energy grids to facilitate a greater uptake of renewables, as well as projects relating to demand-side flexibility and the storage of electricity.

-Support from the InvestEU shall also promote the deployment of low-emission technologies: projects that include carbon-capture storage and use (('CCS' / 'CCU') technologies and infrastructure related to the production of electricity, hydrogen or industrial processes as well as bio-energy plants and manufacturing facilities towards the energy transition.
+Support from the InvestEU shall also promote the deployment of low-emission technologies: projects that include carbon-capture storage and use ('CCS' / 'CCU') technologies and infrastructure related to the production of electricity, low-carbon gases (such as hydrogen) or industrial processes as well as bio-energy plants and manufacturing facilities towards the energy transition.

 Development of sustainable transport infrastructures, equipment and innovative technologies